Assassins (1995 film)

 Assassins is a 1995 American action thriller film directed by Richard Donner.
 It stars Sylvester Stallone, Antonio Banderas, and Julianne Moore.
 The screenplay was written by The Wachowskis and Brian Helgeland.
 The Wachowskis stated that their script was completely rewritten by Helgeland and that they tried to remove their names from the film but failed.

+Assassins was released by Warner Bros. on October 6, 1995.
+The film received negative reviews from critics and grossed $83.3 million against a $50 million budget.